knightazura/ghost-sdk/Context-aware-Filters-and-Helpers.md

 ## Context in filters

 An app can use filters by providing a callback function.
 A filter can modify data that is passed to it.
+In addition to the data, filters also get a second parameter that provides contextual information.
+The `names` key contains the list of currently active contexts.

 ### Example 1: Change feed title on paged feed